timsf/crossed-effects/README.md

 # crossed-effects

+Reference implementation for scalable Bayesian crossed effects models.
+Algorithms are documented in the paper at https://arxiv.org/abs/2103.10875.

     .
     ├── demos   # Demonstration notebooks for a selection of models ├── paper   # Materials pertaining to the academic paper